 One of the first things you have to understand is that there are the two major categories of app monetization.

 - Indirect monetization is about making money without directly using the app.
-For example, you create a product that comes with a free enterprise web application.
+For example, you create a product that comes with a free enterprise web-based application.
 Even if users do not use the app, you’ll still earn from your product.
 The app serves as a secondary element that adds interest so clients will patronize your product.

 - On the other hand, direct monetization is about earning money directly from the app.
 A good example would be a user paying for downloading your application from the Google Play Store or iOS App Store.
 The money the customer pays comes from your app.
 So, for direct monetization, the app is the primary factor for earning profit.